Updated: Jul 13

 Hey friends!
-Today I have a lovely little treat for you that once again capitalizes on the bounty of English strawberry season.
+Today I have a lovely little vegan ice cream treat for you that once again capitalizes on the bounty of English strawberry season.
 Last one of the summer, I promise!
 (I do not promise.)
-It's easy peasy ice cream that I made without a machine!
+It's easy peasy and I made it without a machine!
 (Someone buy me a machine!)

 Those of you in England may have seen that farmers are practically giving their summer berries away after all this sunny weather produced a surplus.
 I bought some punnets recently that were on supersale for being at kind-of-close-to-going-off-but-not-bad-yet-but-still-a-little-too-far-gone-to-just-eat-whole level so I threw them in the blender, and then the freezer, and voila!
 Breakfast!
 I mean ice cream!